 Note: The use of aluminium pans may cause metallic marking of the pan supports.
-This does not affect the durability of the enamel and may be cleaned off with an appropriate metal cleaner.
+This does not affect the durability of the enamel and may be cleaned off with a suitable metal cleaner.

-The Wok Cradle (optional extra)
+The Wok Cradle

-The wok cradle is designed to fit a 35 cm wok.
+The Wok Cradle is designed to fit a 35 cm wok.
 If you use a different wok, make sure that it fits the cradle.
 Woks vary very widely in size and shape.
-It is important that the wok sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.9).
+It is important that the wok sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.8).

-The cradle should be used on the wok burner only.
-When you fit the cradle, make sure that it is supported properly on a pan support and the wok is sitting level in the cradle (Fig. 2.10).
+The cradle should be used on the wok burners only.
+When you fit the cradle, check that it is supported properly on a pan support and that the wok is sitting level in the cradle (Fig. 2.10)